-The Company's business is dependent on consumer demand for our products.
-We believe that significant uncertainty and a slowdown in the U.S. macroeconomic environment negatively impacted the level of consumer spending for discretionary items during most of Fiscal 2008.
-Such conditions continued during the first quarter of Fiscal 2009 and began to spread to certain markets outside of the U.S., including Spain and the U.K. Despite the more challenging economic environment that affected both the Company's wholesale customers and retail channels, we continued to experience reported revenue growth during the first quarter of Fiscal 2009.
-If the global macroeconomic environment continues to be weak, these worsening economic conditions could have a continuing negative effect on the Company's sales and operating margin growth rates across all segments at least for the remainder of the current fiscal year.
+We believe that the global economic uncertainty and credit crisis have negatively impacted the level of consumer spending for discretionary items over the course of the past year and through October 2008.
+This has affected our business as it is highly dependent on consumer demand for our products.
+Despite the more challenging economic environment that affected both the Company's wholesale customers and retail channels, we continued to experience reported revenue growth during the first half of Fiscal 2009.
+However, in October 2008, our Retail segment began to experience much softer revenue performance due in a large part to a drop-off in sales in our retail stores.
+If the global macroeconomic environment continues to be weak, these worsening economic conditions will likely have a negative effect on the Company's sales and operating margin growth rates across all segments for at least the remainder of the current fiscal year.

 See a detailed discussion of significant risk factors that have the potential to cause our actual results to differ materially from our expectations included in Part I, Item 1A.
-"Risk Factors" in our Fiscal 2008 10-K.
+"Risk Factors" in our Fiscal 2008 10-K and in Part II, Item 1A.
+"Risk Factors" in this Form 10-Q.